ElektraInitiative/libelektra/doc/help/kdb-test.md

 kdb-test(1) -- Run test(s) on the key database
 ==============================================

+## SYNOPSIS

+`kdb test <path> [<test-name> ...]`

+Where `path` is the path to key which the user wishes to perform the test under.
+The option `test-name` argument is used to specify which test(s) to run.
+To run multiple tests, each should be named with a trailing space.
+If no `test-name` is provided, all the tests will be run.

 ## DESCRIPTION

 This command is used to run part or all of the key database test suite.